Crypta-Eve/snoopy/README.md

 Snoopy is a very lightweight and simplistic, anonomised usage tracker

+## Privacy

+In order to be able to track users through IP whilst also anonymising the records, the identifier stored in the database consists of a salted IP hashed using SHA512.
+This can be seen [here](https://github.com/Crypta-Eve/snoopy/blob/efca2a4942abf7abd1bb11626b73d5806c900bf3/snoopy.go#L154)

+Whilst any system is vulnerable if the underlying server is fully breached, server security is the concern of the admin and not this project.

 ## Getting started

 The recomended way to run this service is through using the provided Dockerfile.
 However feel free to run it from source.